platformsh/platformsh-docs/sites/friday/src/define-routes/proxy.md

 To expose your app to the outside world, see [how to define routes](../define-routes/_index.md).

 {{< /note >}}
-​

 Sometimes you want your app to pass requests on to a different {{% vendor/name %}} project.
-Basic redirects only work within the same project, so use proxy routes for routes elsewhere.​
+Basic redirects only work within the same project, so use proxy routes for routes elsewhere.

 You can define an external proxy on your {{% vendor/name %}} project by defining a route like the following: